matter-labs/era-contracts/docs/l2_system_contracts/elliptic_curve_precompiles.md

 For Go-Ethereum, the code being run is written in Go, and the gas costs are defined in each precompile spec.

-In the case of zkSync Era, ecAdd and ecMul precompiles are written as a smart contract for two reasons:
+In the case of ZKsync Era, ecAdd and ecMul precompiles are written as a smart contract for two reasons:

 - zkEVM needs to be able to prove their execution (and at the moment it cannot do that if the code being run is executed outside the VM)
 - Writing custom circuits for Elliptic curve operations is hard, and time-consuming, and after all such code is harder to maintain and audit.